LoganFani/SMTK/README.md

 - Packaging as an application.

 ## Future Goals
+- [ ] Move away from transformers library to reduce bloat and increase performance speed.
 - [ ] More language models.
 - [ ] Better card customization for Anki.
 - [ ] Direct integration with Youtube Videos.